tmort/Socialite/README.md

 ### Changes from Version 1

 Please be aware that class names used by Socialite have changed since <a href="https://github.com/dbushell/Socialite/tags/">version 1</a>.
-All instances start with the class `socialite`, they gain the class `socialite-instance` once processed, and finally `socialite-loaded` once activated.
+All instances start with the class `socialite`, they gain the class `socialite-instance` once processed, and finally `socialite-loaded` once activated. **Pinterest** and **Spotify** extensions are no longer in the default build of `socialite.js`.
+See end of this README for full change log.

 ## Using Socialite